jataellen/Allard_A_Capstone/README.md

 In the function `get_pred_dataloader`, the `batch_size` is set to 64.
 It was tested on GPU with 48G memory.
 GPU with no less than 48G memory is recommended to run the `.py` file.

-If the GPU memory is smaller than 48G, an runtime error `CUDA out of memory` can occur.
+If the GPU memory is smaller than 48G, a runtime error `CUDA out of memory` can occur.
 If such an error occures, please use the smaller `batch_size` based on the GPU memory.